fix bond/react command¶

 Computationally, each timestep this fix operates, it loops over neighbor lists (for bond-forming reactions) and computes distances between pairs of atoms in the list.
 It also communicates between neighboring processors to coordinate which bonds are created and/or removed.
 All of these operations increase the cost of a timestep.
 Thus you should be cautious about invoking this fix too frequently.

 You can dump out snapshots of the current bond topology via the dump local command.

 Restart, fix_modify, output, run start/stop, minimize info¶

-This fix computes one statistic for each ‘react’ argument that it stores in a global vector, of length ‘number of react arguments’, that can be accessed by various output commands.
+This fix computes one statistic for each react argument that it stores in a global vector, of length ‘number of react arguments’, that can be accessed by various output commands.
 The vector values calculated by this fix are “intensive”.

 These is 1 quantity for each react argument:

-- cumulative # of reactions occurred
+cumulative # of reactions occurred

-This fix is part of the USER-MISC package.
+This fix is part of the USER-REACTION package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

-:link(Gissinger) (Gissinger) Gissinger, Jensen and Wise, Polymer, 128, 211 (2017).
+(Gissinger2017) Gissinger, Jensen and Wise, Polymer, 128, 211-217 (2017).

 (Gissinger2020) Gissinger, Jensen and Wise, Macromolecules, 53, 22, 9953-9961 (2020).